Harry Styles announces third solo album 'Harry's House'

 Harry Styles has announced his third solo album, ‘Harry’s House’ – check out the official trailer and artwork below.

-Following on from 2019’s ‘Fine Line’, the new 13-track record will arrive globally on May 20.
+Following on from the star’s 2017 self-titled debut and 2019’s ‘Fine Line’, the new 13-track record will arrive globally on May 20.
 You can pre-save/pre-add it here.

 - READ MORE: Harry Styles live in London: A joyful celebration of a musician truly coming into his own (plus bonus Stormzy)